hyperledger-archives/indy-sdk/docs/configuration.md

 {
-  "loggerConfig": string, - path to a logger config file (is equal to usage of "--logger-config" option) "plugins": string, - a list of plugins to load in Libindy (is equal to usage of "--plugins" option) "taaAcceptanceMechanism": string - transaction author agreement acceptance mechanism to use for sending write transactions to the Ledger.
+  "loggerConfig": string, - path to a logger config file (is equal to usage of "--logger-config" option) "plugins": string, - a list of plugins to load in Libindy (is equal to usage of "--plugins" option) "taaAcceptanceMechanism": string - transaction author agreement acceptance mechanism to be used when sending write transactions to the Ledger.
 }
 ```
 An example config file can be found [here](../cli/linux-sample-config.json)